Getting to Know Grace ’24 and Sophie Yonkers-Talz ’23

-Though she is white, she is also a proud and active member of SCU’s Latinx Club.
+Though she is not Latinx, she is also a proud and active member of SCU’s Latinx Club.
 Having spent most of their lives in El Salvador, “we have a pretty bi-cultural identity,” says Sophie of her U.S. born parents and sisters, for whom speaking Spanish is second-nature.

 Circling back to her advice to Grace, Sophie says the best place to study on campus is the quiet St. Clare Room on the third floor of the University Library, while the Mission Church is a peaceful sanctuary whenever you need to clear your head.

 As for food, she swears by the falafels at Achilles Restaurant, and the spicy chicken wings at Wicked Chicken.
 (Full disclosure: it’s owned by their father’s cousin, Matt McClean ’97.)